 Take some time for yourself now and then.
 You can become burnt out from studying too much.
 Parents might not think there is such a thing as too much studying, but it’s the truth.
 Studying too much can actually hurt your performance on assignments and tests.

 When you have kids, dorm life may seem like an impossibility.
-This could be untrue.
+That is not true.
 There are some campuses that offer family housing.
-Most colleges now realize that all of their students are definitely not 18 years old and just out of high school.
-Inquire early about family housing because units quickly get filled up.
+Most colleges know that people of all ages are enrolling their schools.
+Get information about family housing, because it normally fills up fast.

 Do not join the campus student government association until you are a sophomore.
 As a freshman, you will not have enough experience to make a difference as a member of the student government.
 Use the year to learn more about the organization and figure out where you might want to fit in when the time is right.